The Small Food Changes That Have The Power To Make A Huge Impact

 The part-time element was key for me—you don't have to do all or nothing to see great results.
 For me, eating a predominantly plant-based diet for the past two years has been critical for me to achieve the type of health and wellness that I have and feel today.
 Sure, I allow myself the occasional pepperoni pizza, I still love ice cream, and I will eat fish or chicken once or twice per week.
 But I now no longer crave the meats and processed foods that were once staples of my diet.
 Instead I love a plant-based smoothie with almond milk for breakfast; I usually eat a salad for lunch; and I rely on my favorite plant-based meal kit for most of my dinners each week.
 I feel better, and I know I am doing better things for my own body and for our environment.
 I’m also thrilled to say that I no longer feel or act like a Crohn’s patient and am free from the challenging elements of this chronic condition, which is by and large in a state of remission.

 We would all be wise to take stock in our own behaviors and habits, and see where we can make small changes that can lead to big results.
 Find ten minutes each day to meditate and slow down your breathing.
 Commit to exercising on a more consistent basis.
 Think about the food choices you make and be deliberate in choosing plant-based meals, even just a few times a week, to make a positive impact on your own health and that of our fragile environment.
-And perhaps, most importantly, hug your kids every day.
+And perhaps, most importantly, hug your loved ones every day.
 Be kind, and be grateful.

 Want to get started on a plant-based diet?
 Vegan ultra-marathoner Rich Roll will teach you everything you need to know.